What's in this post? Click Here...

 Priory Park is a particularly picturesque park, not only does it have a large children’s play area, it has a lake, a woodland walk, a cafe, beautiful walled formal gardens and it’s the home to Prittlewell Priory Museum.
 The Priory originally formed part of a Cluniac Monastery dating back to 1180.
 There are plenty of nice spots for picnicking and letting the kids run off some steam.

 The museum is free to enter and if you particularly enjoyed your visit then donations are welcomed.
+You can also book onto free guided tours.

 Free parking onsite (although not a huge car park).